geniushkg/github-oauth/README.md

 # github-oauth
-Simple library to integrate github authentication to android app using Oauth.
+Simple library to integrate Github authentication to android app using oAuth.

 ## Installation